AndFroSwe/MasterOfPedals/README.md

 # Master of Pedals
 A guitar pedal switching rig.
-Readymade presets are chosen by hitting a footswitch on the floor pedal.
+Readymade presets are chosen by hitting a footswitch on the stage pedal.

 # Features